Here you can learn about some of our students.

 Here I’m in the US, talking to you in English, and I am going to transfer to the University next quarter.

 There are so many chances opportunities to take advantage of and so much new information to gain, it would be a shame to limit yourself.
 These benefits may be available at other schools, and in other places, but there you might have to open the doors yourself.
-At Edmonds CC I always found the doors already open.
+At Edmonds College I always found the doors already open.
 It is your choice to go through the doors or not.

 Intensive ESL Students Perform at International Night